ihak223/TreePy/README.md

 ```

-## What is TreePy
+## What is ViperTree
-TreePy is an open source python which simplifies linked trees in python
+ViperTree is an open source python which simplifies linked trees in python